childsb/glusterfs-hadoop-docs/ConfiguringHadoop2.markdown

 **Starting Hadoop**

-On the JobTracker server, open a terminal window, navigate to the $HADOOP_HOME directory and start Hadoop by running:
+On the Master server, open a terminal window, navigate to $HADOOP_HOME and run the following commands:
-     bin/start-mapred.sh
+    sbin/yarn-daemon.sh start resourcemanager
+    sbin/yarn-daemon.sh start nodemanager
+    sbin/mr-jobhistory-daemon.sh start historyserver

+On each Slave server, open a terminal window, navigate to $HADOOP_HOME and run the following commands:

+    sbin/yarn-daemon.sh start nodemanager

 **Verifying Hadoop is running successfully on GlusterFS**